 Gather family and friends around a table filled with Easter classics—from fresh spring vegetables to a traditional baked ham.
 Making an Easter feast doesn't need to be complicated.
-The six recipes featured ahead are all you need for an impressive holiday feast or a sunny spring celebration.
+The six recipes featured ahead are all you need for an impressive holiday meal or a sunny spring celebration.
 The centerpiece is a baked bone-in ham brushed with an irresistible smoky-sweet glaze made with apricot jam and bourbon.
-As many of you will agree, if there's ham, there's got to be biscuits—ours are amped up with sharp cheddar and fresh chives.
-(Consider baking an extra batch for leftover ham sandwiches the next day—they're that good.)
+As many will agree, if there's ham, there should also be biscuits—ours are elevated with sharp cheddar and fresh chives.
+We recommend baking an extra batch for leftover ham sandwiches the next day—they're that good.

-A mix of winter and spring vegetables round out the table: baby carrots, snap peas, potatoes, and leeks.
+For accompaniments, a mix of winter and spring vegetables round out the table: Baby carrots, snap peas, potatoes, and leeks.
 And for dessert?
-A strawberry-rhubarb slab pie that's just the thing for feeding a crowd.
-It might sound like a lot to pull off, but our make-ahead plan breaks everything down into simple, manageable steps.
-The result?
-A stress-free dinner that might just become your new Easter tradition.
+A Strawberry-Rhubarb Slab Pie is just the thing to appeal to your crowd.
+It might sound like a lot to pull off, but our make-ahead plan breaks everything down into simple, manageable steps for a stress-free dinner that might just become your new Easter tradition.

 Main: Apricot-Bourbon Glazed Ham

 Scoring the fat with a sharp knife allows the ham to absorb the sweet-and-savory flavors of the glaze in this tempting Apricot-Bourbon Glazed Ham recipe.
 Bake until golden brown for a tasty showstopper.

 Bread: Cheese-and-Chive Biscuits